KinRap/GenerativeAIForTechWriters/Docs/GoogleGemini.md

 ### Plan ###

 We can use Google Gemini for free.
-But there are [paid Google products that offer access to Gemini's functionalities, like [Google Workspace](https://workspace.google.com/pricing) or [Gemini Code Assist](https://cloud.google.com/products/gemini/code-assist?hl=pl):
+But there are paid Google products that offer access to Gemini's functionalities, like <a href="https://workspace.google.com/pricing" target="_blank">Google Workspace</a> or <a href="https://cloud.google.com/products/gemini/code-assist?hl=pl" target="_blank">Gemini Code Assist</a>:

 ![Google Workspace Pricing](../Images/GoogleGeminiPlan.png)